Belt (BELT) Market Capitalization Reaches $71.12 Million

-Belt (CURRENCY:BELT) traded flat against the US dollar during the 24 hour period ending at 10:00 AM Eastern on January 23rd.
-During the last seven days, Belt has traded flat against the US dollar.
-Belt has a total market capitalization of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last day.
-One Belt coin can now be bought for $39.41 or 0.00103409 BTC on major cryptocurrency exchanges.
+Belt (CURRENCY:BELT) traded flat against the dollar during the 24-hour period ending at 22:00 PM Eastern on January 25th.
+In the last seven days, Belt has traded flat against the dollar.
+One Belt coin can currently be purchased for approximately $39.41 or 0.00103409 BTC on major exchanges.
+Belt has a market capitalization of $71.12 million and $25.90 million worth of Belt was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.